Install Updates for Panorama with an Internet Connection

 If Panorama™ has a direct connection to the internet, perform the following steps to install Panorama software and content updates as needed.
 If Panorama is running in a high availability (HA) configuration, upgrade the Panorama software on each peer (see Install Updates for Panorama in an HA Configuration).

-Upgrading the software on the Panorama virtual appliance does not change the system mode; switching to Panorama mode or Management Only mode is a manual task that requires additional settings as described when you Set Up the Panorama Virtual Appliance with Local Log Collector.
+Upgrading the software on the Panorama virtual appliance does not change the system mode; switching to Panorama mode or Management Only mode is a manual task that requires additional settings as described when you Install the Panorama virtual appliance with a Local Log Collector.

 You must upgrade all Log Collectors in a collector group at the same time to avoid losing log data loss.
 No log forwarding or log collection occurs if the Log Collectors in a collector group are not all running the same PAN-OS version.
 Additionally, the log data for the Log Collectors in the collector group is not visible in the